ljwagerfield/autospec/README.md

         -   The resulting Turing Machine is then "run backwards" from end to start to generate valid input sequences that abide the preconditions of the endpoint.

-    -   Iterative Deepening Depth-First Search (IDDFS) is used to traverse the Turing Machines.
-        The set of possible paths through a halting Turing Machine represents a tree with a potentially infinite height: the first level of the tree contains the shortest valid input sequences, and each progressive level represents the next shortest valid sequences after that.
-Since we'd like the generated inputs to be ordered by length ascending (i.e. so we can use a range of small test inputs) a BFS is desirable.
-However, due to the potential infinite depth of our trees, the O(c^n) memory complexity is unviable, so IDDFS is used.